tmvllrrl/old-portfolio.github.io/README.md

 Hello!
 My name is Michael Villarreal, and I am Computer Science PhD student at the University of Memphis.
 While I do have a variety of different interests, I focus mainly on machine learning and AI.
 My area of research right now is within the computer vision realm of machine learning as it relates to denoising autoencoders and creating robust models.

+## Research

+My current area of research focuses on using machine learning in computer vision tasks.
+More specifically, I am working on a project that involves using an autoencoder in order to improve steering angle predictions when the images used to predict those steering angles contain natural perturbations.
+I am researching trying to train the autoencoder to be robust while also have not too large of a training time.

+As I am in my first semester of my PhD, I definitely have a lot to learn about research and want to research more and more topics to expand my horizons.
+One of my biggest areas of interest is Reinforcement Learning.
+I have done some studying on Reinforcement Learning and helped a bit with a RL project, but would like to do more and even have my own RL project.

 ## Android Applications